What Are Sustainable Use Practices?

 What is sustainability?

-Sustainability is about living with an environmental focus and adopting sustainable practices.
+Sustainability has many definitions.
+But all definitions combined, sustainability is about living with an environmental focus and adopting sustainable practices that preserve and nurture our food systems, nature, and the population of humans alike.
 These practices ultimately aim to:

-- Stop the depletion or the destruction of the environment
+- Stop the process of depletion or the destruction of the environment

 What are the four pillars of sustainability practices?

 Let's break down sustainability even further.
-And look at the four distinct areas that can affect sustainability practices and the ways in which we reassess and utilize our natural resources.
+And look at the four distinct areas that can affect sustainability practices and the ways in which we reassess and utilize such resources.

-These main pillars range from personal choices on human health, sustainable business practices, and overall environmental stewardship.
+These main pillars and processes range from personal choices on human health, sustainable business practices, and overall environmental stewardship.
 For a deeper dive into sustainable development, read here.

 What are some sustainable use practices?